 It also fulfills the educational requirements, along with two or more years of full-time supervised work experience in a clinical setting, to apply to take the State of Illinois’s upper-level exam to earn a Licensed Clinical Professional Counselor (LCPC) license.
 To qualify to take the LCPC exam, you must have two years' work experience (3360 hours) in addition to the Master of Science in Counseling degree.

 NLU recognizes many students are balancing work and family while in school, so courses are scheduled to accommodate those important commitments.
 Graduate classes meet just once per week.
 Plus, NLU students begin the program with a group of colleagues who remain together throughout the course of study.
 This group offers a network of support and camaraderie from day one until graduation and beyond.

 Employment of counselors is expected to grow by 18 percent between 2008 and 2018—faster than the average for all other occupations.
 Numerous job openings will occur as many counselors retire or leave the profession, and more individuals are willing to seek help.
 School counselors will see an expansion of their responsibilities, including preventive counseling and crisis management, which will also be likely to lead to increases in their employment opportunities.
 Clinical mental health counselors will also see an expanded job market as insurance companies increasingly approve reimbursement to counselors as a less costly alternative to psychiatrists and psychologists.

 Since 1886, National Louis University has been preparing students for success in serving the needs of others.
 NLU provides a foundation for those who desire to contribute to the needs of their local and global communities through personal attention and coursework that’s both practical and proven.
-Today, with its founders’ community activism at its roots, NLU continues to carry out this legacy by educating students to help individuals and groups through counseling.
+Today, with its founders' community activism at its roots, NLU continues to carry out this legacy by educating students to help individuals and groups through counseling.
 Both the master's in clinical mental health counseling and master's in school counseling concentration options in this program are CACREP accredited.